 Can I still buy and fly DJI drones in the US?

-As of May 2026, yes.
-DJI drones manufactured before December 22, 2025, can still be legally sold and operated in the United States.
-The FCC Covered List ruling blocks new products manufactured after that date from receiving equipment authorization.
-Existing inventory is not affected.
-DJI is challenging the ruling in court, and the regulatory situation remains fluid.
-Check UAV Coach's DJI ban guide for the latest updates.
+As of the July 2026 review, previously purchased and previously authorized DJI drones can still be used in the United States.
+The FCC Covered List update affects new covered device models seeking equipment authorization.
+Existing inventory and previously authorized models are treated differently from future models, and the regulatory situation remains fluid.
+Check UAV Coach's DJI ban guide or official FCC materials for the latest operational details.

 Why has no competitor been able to challenge DJI?